google/webkit_inspection_protocol.dart/readme.md

 The `webkit_inspection_protocol` package is a client of the Webkit Inspection Protocol (WIP).
 It's used to talk to Chrome DevTools based debuggers.

+## The protocol

+Read more about the protocol [here](https://developer.chrome.com/devtools/docs/debugger-protocol).

 ## Disclaimer

 This is not an official Google product.